 Key: A/N = Authorization Number, N = No

-Now, let’s say you need to allow up to five fills for GPI 7510005010 for a patient.
-Instead of creating an authorization for each approved fill, add one authorization to the patient’s profile with the following parameters:
+Let’s create an authorization to allow up to five fills for GPI 7510005010 for a patient.
+Instead of creating an authorization for each approved fill, add one authorization to the patient’s profile with:

-- an action code that matches the action on the Global authorization;
+- an action code that matches the Global authorization

 - an action value that describes the intended behavior of the authorization